Moving Statistics and Trends in Moving

 - Southern states continue to drive population growth.

-- Population decrease data shows that California, Illinois, Pennsylvania and New Jersey have the slowest growth rates in the U.S.
+- Population decrease data shows that California, Illinois, Pennsylvania, New Jersey, and Texas have the slowest growth rates in the U.S.

 Moving Trends